-Elementos Limited (ASX:ELT) has confirmed further significant zones of mineralisation in its current drilling and optimisation campaign to increase the confidence of the Mineral Resource at its flagship Oropesa Tin Project in Spain.

-Assays for four diamond drill holes that were completed in April 2021 have been received from the ALS laboratory.
-The latest drilling results are in addition to 17 diamond drill holes previously reported from this program.
-Significant zones of mineralisation interpreted from these latest results are shown below:
+Elementos Limited (ASX:ELT) continues to confirm significant zones of mineralisation in its current drilling campaign at its flagship Oropesa Tin Project in Spain.
+Assays for a further five diamond drill holes have been received from the ALS laboratory.
+The latest drilling results are in addition to 22 diamond drill holes previously reported from this program.
+Significant zones of mineralisation interpreted from these latest results are shown below (0.1% Sn cut-off):